| |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 "Prevention is better than cure" and you shouldn't have to worry about theft or reporting theft to the police, if everyone is careful with their valuables.
 All apartment complexes here have some form of a secure, safekeeping system for their guests.
 This is usually in the form of safety boxes in each apartment, if not by reception.
 Hire a key and keep your valuables in here when not needed.
 The local post office also has safety deposit boxes for hire.
 Don't leave valuables lying around your apartment, especially if in view from a window, nor in a car.
 Don't take valuables to the beach if you're likely to leave them unattended and check you have your bags and everything in your pockets when leaving a bus or a taxi.
 This way, you should have a safe and problem free holiday.

-The police patrol the main resorts 24 hours a day.
+The police patrol the resort 24 hours a day.
 Whilst they understand everyone's here to enjoy themselves, there's a limit.
 Consideration for others is expected, especially after midnight.
 If anyone's causing a disturbance, especially where violence or drunkenness is concerned, the police should be called and they usually sort the problem out on the spot, otherwise those responsible will be taken away for the night.
 You won't find the police in any way sympathetic or understanding towards you in any circumstances if they think for a moment you are to blame in any way.

 Multi-lingual police central office - 902 102 112